oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A document is valid if it is well-formed and also corresponds to a valid instance.

 ### 1.3.5 Data Format
 A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
 Additional data formats may be defined for any media types that can represent instances of the JADN information model.

 Serialization rules for a data format define how instances of each type are represented in documents of that format.

 ### 1.3.6 Instance
 An instance, or API value, is an item of application information to which a schema applies.
 An instance has one of the core types defined in [Section 3](#3-jadn-types), and a set of possible values depending on the type.
 The core types are:

 * **Simple:** Null, Boolean, Binary, Integer, Number, String
 * **Selector:** Enumerated, Choice
 * **Container:** Array, ArrayOf(value_type), Map, MapOf(key_type, value_type), Record.

 Since mapping types cannot have two fields with the same key, behavior for a JADN document that tries to define an instance having two fields with the same key is undefined.

 Note that JADN schemas may define their own extended type system.
 This should not be confused with the core types defined here.
 As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.
-There is no "Any" core type, but Binary or String types can be used with or without additional tagging information to carry opaque (unvalidated) content.
+The only core relationship between types is "contains".
+Extended relationships (class inheritance, roles such as "owns" or "performs", etc.) may be modeled explicitly as extended types, or potentially with options and serialization rules.

 #### 1.3.6.1 Instance Equality
 Two JADN instances are said to be equal if and only if they are of the same core type and have the same value according to the information model.
 Mere formatting differences, including a document's data format, are insignificant.
 An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
 Two Record instances are equal if and only if each field in one has exactly one field with a key equal to the other's, and that other field has an equal value.
 Because Record keys are ordered, an instance serialized as an array in one document can be compared for equality with an instance serialized as a map in another.

 ### 1.3.7 Serialization
 Serialization, or encoding, is the process of converting application information into a document.
 De-serialization, or decoding, converts a document into an instance usable by an application.

 ### 1.3.8 Description
 Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by applications using the schema.

 ## 1.4 Normative References
 ###### [ES9]